 VTPM supports the Storage Root Key (SRK), Endorsement Key (EK), and Primary Seeds as defined by the Trusted Computing Group in the TPM 2.0 specification.
 All of the vTPM state, including the CSPs, is stored in memory as a blob for TPMEngUM.dll to process.
-If there is a need to persist one of these keys, such as during VM hibernation, it is the calling application's (VMSP.exe) responsibility to persist the blob.
-The Hypervisor worker process (VMSP.exe) encrypts and decrypts the VM state as needed using the Cryptographic Primitives library (BCRYPTPRIMITIVES.DLL) and AES 256 GCM.
+If there is a need to persist one of these keys it is the calling application's (VMSP.exe) responsibility to persist the blob.
+The Hypervisor worker process (VMSP.exe) encrypts and decrypts the VM state as needed using the Cryptographic Primitives library (BCRYPTPRIMITIVES.DLL) for AES 256 GCM.